Moving Average Crossover Strategy: The Only 5 Setups You Actually Need

 Moving Average Crossover Fundamentals

 Every retail trader discovers moving average crossovers within their first month.
 The concept feels intuitive: when price momentum shifts enough to push a fast-moving average above a slower one, surely that indicates a trend change worth trading.
-Yet 87% of traders using basic crossover systems lose money within six months.
+Yet most traders using basic crossover systems as standalone signals lose money within their first several months of trading them.

 The problem isn't the mathematics of moving averages.
 It's the fundamental misunderstanding of what crossovers actually represent.
 Most traders treat them as binary buy/sell triggers when they're actually probability shifts that require institutional context to trade profitably.